btamadio/rpvanalysis/README.md

 Look at the most recent date for the most up-to-date syntax.
 Config files from older dates may be obsolete.

+Config files are in json format (double quotes for strings) and have some required settings:

+`date`: This

 ## Author

 * **Brian Amadio**